Using a custom Sending Domain to help with email delivery

 Go to the Settings page and scroll down to the "Emails" section.

-Enter your company domain only (e.g. if you want to send from email@example.com, just enter "yourcompany.com")
+In the "Sending Domain" field, enter your company domain only.
+E.g. if you want to send from email@example.com, just enter "yourcompany.com"

-The system generates a number of "CNAME" records which you'll need to add in your DNS provider.
+The system generates a number of DNS records which you'll need to add in your DNS provider.
 Until you do, the Sending Domain will be marked as "invalid" and cannot be used.

-You will now need to add those DNS records (3 CNAMEs) and verify them before the sending domain is considered valid.
+You will now need to add those DNS records and verify them before the sending domain is considered valid.
 See below for details.